infiniteopt/InfiniteOpt.jl/docs/src/guide/objective.md

 julia> @objective(model, Min, 0.5x[1] + 0.5x[2] + 𝔼(y^2 - y, ξ))
 0.5 x[1] + 0.5 x[2] + 𝔼{ξ}[y(ξ)² - y(ξ)]
 ```
-Thus, we have defined an objective using `InfiniteOpt`'s straightforward syntax.
 Note that the second argument indicates the objective sense which can be
 expressed `Min` for minimization problems and `Max` for maximization problems.
 The objective function (expression) must be finite containing only finite variables,
 point variables, and/or measures.
-Also, any included measures must fully
+Also, any included measures must fully summarize
-integrate over all the infinite parameters contained in its input function.
+all infinite parameters contained in the expression they summarize.
-For example, if we define had an infinite variable `z(ξ, t)` then the measure
+For example, if we define an infinite variable `z(ξ, t)`, then the measure
 `𝔼(z, ξ)` could not be included since the resulting expression would still
 be infinite with respect to `t`.
 However, adding a measure for `t` would result
 in a valid object to add to an objective: `∫(𝔼(z, ξ), t)`.